Special Information for Dual Degree Students

 Here is a worksheet that will help you and your advising team plan your MBE career.

 On an occasional basis, some students may be required to take summer courses.
-Students pay the tuition and fees and receive financial aid from the department in which they are primarily registered (that listed first in the chart above).
-Details regarding tuition policies can be found on-line here.
+Students pay the tuition and fees and receive financial aid from the department in which they are primarily registered.
+Details regarding Penn Law tuition policies can be found on-line here.

 Nursing PhD/MBE